offalltn/gitC2/README.md

     cargo build --release --target x86_64-pc-windows-gnu

 Usage
-Commands Supported in GitHub Issue Comments. you can uncommnet the first line in the script to make the cmd window not visible to the user. all interactions to the agents
+Commands Supported in GitHub Issue Comments.
+All interactions to the agents will be done from the issues dashboard

+    Note: you can uncommnet the first line in the script to make the cmd window not visible to the user.
     cmd: Execute a system command.
         Example: cmd dir